-Most economically advantageous - The award takes place based on various criteria related to the scope of the specific contract, such as the quality, price, technical value, health & safety, risk, environmental characteristics, operating cost, efficiency, after-sales support and technical assistance, delivery date and delivery or execution deadline.
+Most economically advantageous - The award takes place based on various criteria related to the scope of the specific contract, such as the quality, cost, technical merit, environmental or social characteristics, after-sales support, technical assistance and delivery date.
 Each criterion should be individually stated with the maximum score available and the weighting of the criterion.

 C) The Conditions of Contract - The conditions of a contract are the terms and conditions that set the rights and obligations of the contracting parties when a contract is awarded or entered into.
 These include 'general conditions' which are common to all types of contracts, as well as 'special conditions' which are peculiar to a specific contract.
+All contracts must provide for payment of undisputed invoices within 30 days by the Council, contractors and sub-contractors through the supply chain.